-Grabbing the side of the decrepit house she launches herself arms and legs around the corner, keeping low to the ground as she can as she makes a mad sprint for their car, ready to hop in while they bark and yell and drive away with their ride.
+She grabs the side of the decrepit house and launches herself arms and legs around the corner.
+She keeps as low to the ground as she can as she makes a mad sprint for their car, ready to hop in while they bark and yell and drive away with their ride.

 GM: The rain and the night seem to work in Amelie’s favor as she silently creeps towards the parked vehicle.
 She can see the gangsters’ outlines past the windows.
 Several are waving their guns and all but screaming at one another.
 A few are shaking and look unsteady on their feet.